Early voting: United States

 States adopted early voting at different times.
 For example, Florida officially began early voting in 2004, and voters in Maryland approved a constitutional amendment in November 2008 to allow early voting, starting with the primary elections in 2010.
 Early voting was first used in Massachusetts for the general election of November 2016.
 New York began early voting in 2019, as a result of a state law requiring eight days of early voting throughout the state.

+In 2022, Connecticut was one of just four remaining states without early in-person voting.
+In November 2022, Connecticut voters approved a constitutional amendment authorizing the state legislature to enact early in-person voting.
+In May 2023, the Connecticut House and Senate passed H.B.
+5004, which was signed into law by Governor Ned Lamont on June 7, 2023.

 The COVID-19 pandemic in the United States led many states both to reduce the number of polling stations for the 2020 United States elections and to relax requirements for both mail-in and early voting, including mailing applications to all active registered voters and providing drop-boxes for ballots.
 In the November 2020 elections, about 26% of votes nationwide were cast by early in-person voting, as compared to 46% of votes cast by mail/absentee ballot and 28% of votes cast in Election Day in-person voting.

 After the attempts to overturn the 2020 United States presidential election, following false claims of widespread voter fraud in the election by Donald Trump, Republican lawmakers initiated a push to restrict early voting (see Republican efforts to restrict voting following the 2020 presidential election).

+In 2020, MTV founded the campaign for "Vote Early Day" as a civic holiday to celebrate the concept of early voting, directed primarily at young people.
+The MTV program partnered with businesses and nonprofits, and its advantage being that it isn’t ‘owned’ by any one entity.